coreos/rhel-coreos-config/docs/development-rhcos.md

   - Note: If you encounter DNS resolution issues with COSA when on the Red Hat VPN, you should try adding `--net=host` to the podman invocation.

-- Always make sure that you are using the *latest build* of the specific version of the COSA container matching with the version of RHCOS that you want to build:
+- For older releases, always make sure that you are using the *latest build* of the specific version of the COSA container matching with the version of RHCOS that you want to build:
   ```
   # Use the latest version for the main developement branch:
   # The export command below is optional here as it is the default